 Practice overview

-Ben has developed a busy practice covering all Chambers’ principal areas, including trusts, civil fraud, commercial disputes, property, pensions, company law, and insolvency.
+Ben has developed a busy practice covering all Chambers’ principal areas, including in particular trusts disputes and civil fraud.
 He regularly appears as sole counsel in the High Court and the County Court, and is also very happy to be instructed as part of a counsel team.
 He has substantial experience in cases offshore, again both led and unled.

 • Acting, with Jonathan Hilliard KC, for trustees of a very large offshore family trust structure which holds an international business.